knstntn-bv/product-notebook/docs/hypotheses-page.md

 ## User Experience

-### Inline Editing
+### Dialog-Based Editing

-- All fields are editable directly in the table
+- All fields are edited in a dedicated dialog
-- Auto-resizing textareas prevent layout shifts
-- Changes are clearly indicated by the "Save" button
-- No need to open separate dialogs for editing
+- Prevents accidental data loss (changes are only saved when explicitly saved)
+- Better focus on editing task
+- Consistent with Goals and Features editing patterns
+- Dialog can be closed with Cancel button or by clicking outside

 ### Visual Feedback

-- "Save" button only appears when there are unsaved changes
 - Toast notifications for save and delete operations
 - Loading states during mutations
-- Status dropdown provides clear visual states
+- Status displayed as text with clear labels
+- Table rows show hover effect indicating they're clickable
+- Confirmation dialog for destructive actions (delete)

 ### Workflow Support